-Second approach (query involves 2 or more indexes):

-- Get sets of rids of data records using each matching index. - Intersect and/or union these sets of rids (we'll see how shortly) - Retrieve the records and apply any remaining terms. - Consider day<8/9/94 AND bid=5 AND sid=3. - If we have a B+ tree index on day and an index on sid, both unclustered, we can retrieve distinct rids satisfying day<8/9/94 using the first, rids of records satisfying sid=3 using the second, intersect the rid sets, then retrieve records and check bid=5.
+- Second approach (if we have 2 or more matching indexes): - Get sets of rids of data records using each matching index. - Intersect and/or union these sets of rids (we'll see how shortly) - Retrieve the records and apply any remaining terms. - Consider day<8/9/94 AND bid=5 AND sid=3. - If we have a B+ tree index on day and an index on sid, both unclustered, we can retrieve distinct rids satisfying day<8/9/94 using the first, rids of records satisfying sid=3 using the second, intersect the rid sets, then retrieve records and check bid=5.